squirrel-prover/squirrel-prover/documentation/sphinx/source/introduction.rst

    Please bear with us and do not hesitate to contact us to report problems or ask for clarifications.

 You are reading the user's documentation.
+This documentation is not meant as a first introduction to Squirrel; a linear read for people unfamiliar with all the high level concepts will be difficult.
+For a first introduction, we recommend to start with the :ref:`tutorial
+<tutorial>`.

-It introduces, relatively informally, the languages used in Squirrel:
+In this documention, the languages used in Squirrel are introduced in distinct sections:

 ..
 TODO there must be a better way to cite (sub)sections of doc